MovingBlocks/DestinationSol/README.markdown

 * To run in IntelliJ make sure you have an Android emulator (or USB connection) working then create a run configuration
 * We use `gradlew assembleRelease` to build the APK for Google Play (with the right keystore etc)

 You can also run the Android version via Gradle: `gradlew android` - but need your device setup.
-Need instructions.
+TODO more instructions.

 GWT / HTML